 Flood of 1969

 In February of 1969 there were massive rainstorms and floods that created one of the worst natural disasters in Orange County history.
-The most damage occurred due to a mudslide in Silverado Canyon resulting in 5 deaths and 17 injuries.
-However, the cities of Orange and Santa Ana also experienced damaging floods due to both Santiago and Villa Park dams were filled to capacity as runoff volumes exceeded design estimates for the theoretical 100 year storm.
+The most damage occurred due to a mudslide in Silverado Canyon resulting in 5 deaths and 17 injured.
+However, the cities of Orange and Santa Ana also experienced damaging floods due to both Santiago and Villa Park dams being filled to capacity as runoff volumes exceeded design estimates for the theoretical 100 year storm.
 Many highway bridges and commercial and residential properties sustained severe damages.

-The ’69 flood forced officials, builders and the Corps of engineers to authorize the Santa Ana River Mainstream project which resulted in the Prado Dam, the Bond Street groundwater replenishment to increase flood storage, outlet gates at Prospect street for storm runoff and made the river channel through 30 miles of Orange County concrete.
+The ’69 flood forced officials, builders and the Army Corps of Engineers to authorize the Santa Ana River Mainstream project which resulted in the Prado Dam, the Bond Street groundwater replenishment to increase flood storage, outlet gates at Prospect street for storm runoff and made the river channel through 30 miles of Orange County concrete.

 In 1999 the Seven Oaks Dam was completed which captures floodwaters before it enters the Inland Empire and can withstand a 350-year flood.
 The Dam is also designed to resist an earthquake measuring 8.0 on the Richter scale.

 Also built in 1963, there is a single-family residence located above the dam which previously served as the former dam keeper’s home.
 The home is very private and features scenic views of the foothills and Santiago Creek.
 The home includes a two-car attached garage, fireplace, and a backyard enclosed by a chain link fence.

 California Department of Water Resources Division of Safety of Dams Information